rgpass/i_didnt_know_javascript/05_async_and_performance.md

 ## Chapter 1: Asynchrony: Now & Later

-Only one part of your program will execute *now* and all the rest are done *later.
-For example, a function is done later.
+Only one part of your program will execute *now* and all the rest are done *later*.
+For example, a function declaration is declared *now* but called *later*.

 Syncronous Ajax requests should be avoided always.
 They block all user interaction (including scrolling!).

 Browsers have different host objects.
 One host object is `console.*`.
 Some browsers handle these calls sync and others async (since I/O is slow and blocking).

 If you notice that `console.log` has different results, either use `debugger` or create a snapshot via `JSON.stringify`.
+This is because sometimes the browser will optimize `console.log` to fire async.

 The event loop is a FIFO queue.

 `setTimeout` doesn't put your callback into the event loop queue.
 What it does it wait until the timer expires then it adds to the queue.
 This is why timeouts won't execute after one second when `1000` is set -- it just means the time to be added to the queue is one second.
 If there are other things in the queue, they will be executed first.

 Async: now vs later.

-Parallel: both happening now simultaneously
+Parallel: both happening now simultaneously.

 Processes and threads execute independently.
 Processes happen on separate processors or computers.
 Multiple threads can share the memory of a single process.